-Frigidaire Oven F10 Error Code: Runaway Temperature
+Frigidaire Oven Error F10: Runaway Temperature

 Verification Pending